20 min read

 npm audit

 The built-in npm audit command checks your dependencies against npm's vulnerability database.
-It is free, requires no setup, and integrates with npm workflows.
+Free, requires no setup, and integrates with existing npm workflows.

 However, npm audit only catches known vulnerabilities after they are reported.
 It misses newly published malicious packages, recently compromised legitimate packages, and issues not yet in npm's database.
 It also cannot assess package age or maintenance status.